S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 ## Dataset Download

 The code is tested on the **_Office-31_** dataset.
-> Download it from this link: *https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view*. \
+- Download it from this link: *https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view*.
-> Create a *domain_adaptation_images* directory under *Data/Office/* and place the downloaded images inside.
+- Create a *domain_adaptation_images* directory under *Data/Office/* and place the downloaded images inside.

 ## Requirements

 This code is compatible with the mentioned versions of the following libraries.
 However, it might also be compatible with their prior versions.

-- pillow 6.0.0
+> pillow 6.0.0\
-- scikit-learn 0.20.2
+> scikit-learn 0.20.2\
-- tensorflow 1.12.0
+> tensorflow 1.12.0\
-- keras 2.2.4
+> keras 2.2.4

 ## Model Run

-The model outputs the _Source_ and _Target classification accuracies_.
+The model outputs the _Source_ and _Target classification_ accuracies.

 - An example starter code is given below:

 > *python driver.py --batch_size 32 --number_of_gpus 2 --lr_combined 0.00001 --num_iterations 5000*

-- Acceptable Parameters:
+- Parameters:

 > *--number_of_gpus*, default = '1' : *"Number of gpus required to run"*\
 > *--network_name*, default = 'ResNet50' : *"Name of the feature extractor network"*\